guest trip report: Bob Marshall Wilderness – Prairie Reef & The Chinese Wall, September 2023

 For much of my travels, I don’t mind the number of people on the trails.
 I understand it; everyone wants to see these most aesthetically pleasing views out there.
 If people are going to spend their hard earned money to fly across the world, the least we all can do is share the experience.
 Plus they can all be potential drinking buddies.
 This is why I don’t include seclusion as a criterion on my rating system and I don’t hold a the number of hikers on the trail against a hike with a few exceptions.

 Ofcourse, I still do enjoy the aspect of getting away from it all when I am hiking.
 This is especially true when I’m close to home.
 Within an hour from our former front door in Southwest Virginia, there were many well-known hikes and sections of the Appalachian Trail.
 It’s not uncommon that on a sunny day, you’ll see a traffic jam on the on the curves up Catawba Valley Dr and people trying to squeeze their cars anywhere they can at McAfee Knob or Dragon’s Tooth trailheads.
 Both are well worth the hike, however my local favorite is Tinker Cliffs via the Andy Layne Trail.
-Here I find the cliffs all to myself for the perfect sunset and a pilgrimage I will make every fall.
+Here I can find the cliffs all to myself for the perfect sunset and a pilgrimage I will make every fall.

 Read More